MehmetMHY/2d-l-system/README.md

 - In tools/, there is a python script called eps_to_png.py.
 This is a script that can convert an inputed .eps file to a .png file.
 	- This script works most of the time, but fails sometimes.
 So I did not want to include it in the final code.

+## Tested On:
+- Operating Systems:
+	- MacOS Catalina (10.15.7)
+	- Ubuntu 20.04
+- Software:
+	- Python3 3.8.13

 ## Requriements:
 - Python3
+	- Built-In Pkgs:
 		- tkinter
 		- turtle
 		- subprocess
 		- os

 ## How To Use:
 - Run main.py script to run everything, with the following command (run this once and after you understand the warning message, then start running this command with the -nw option):